ethans333/PizzaCat/README.md

 </div>

 ## Info
 This was created using a multitude of resources.
 In order to train the model Google QuickDraw's dataset was used; a dataset that offers millions of drawings of many different objects.
 The model used to classify the drawings was scikitlearn's ```RandomForestClassifier```.
+To bridge the web interface with the python backend the Flask library was used.

 Each class was trained with 5000 different images which feature drawings of pizza and cats.
 The model was tested on 2500 images and showed to be 92% accurate.

 In order to find the perfect model there many trials using many different models and the current model used proved to be the most successful.